kpedro88/breadcrumbs/README.md

   dir                        # or label of directory to cd
 ```
 Due to shell limitations, `bcsgo` is implemented as an alias for tcsh and a function for bash.
+The alias/function can be renamed by the installation script; one shorter example is `bcd`.